ciroque/the-dagwood/docs/demo/src/01-hello-world.md

 ## What's Next?

-In the next demo, we'll explore **linear chains** where processors depend on each other, introducing:
+In the next demo, the exploration moves to **linear chains** where processors depend on each other, introducing:
 - Data flow between processors
 - Dependency resolution algorithms
 - More complex ownership patterns with `Arc<T>` and `Mutex<T>`

 ---

 > 💡 **Rust Learning Tip**: Notice how Rust's ownership system prevents data races and memory issues that are common in other languages.
-The compiler ensures that our DAG execution is memory-safe without runtime overhead!
+The compiler ensures that DAG execution is memory-safe without runtime overhead!